 X-rays, MRI, and ultrasound: when each is useful

-X-rays are the first-line imaging for persistent knee pain, they show bone alignment, joint space narrowing, and bone spurs linked to osteoarthritis.
-If What Causes Knee Pain as You Age X-rays are normal but symptoms persist, doctors often order MRI to visualize cartilage, menisci, tendons, and ligaments.
+X-rays are the first-line imaging for persistent knee pain.
+They show bone alignment, joint space narrowing, and bone spurs linked to osteoarthritis.
+If X-rays are normal but symptoms persist, doctors often order MRI to visualize cartilage, menisci, tendons, and ligaments.

 Ultrasound is useful for assessing fluid, bursae, and tendon pathology in real time, and it can guide injections.
 Choosing X-ray, MRI, or ultrasound depends on exam findings and on understanding What Causes Knee Pain as You Age, so imaging is tailored rather than routine.